What do I do if my income changes after filing a Consumer Proposal?

 What are your options if your income decreases after your Consumer Proposal has been accepted?

-The first step is to reach out to your Licensed Insolvency Trustee to review your options.
-The earlier you reach out to your Trustee, the more time they will have to work with you to find a solution.
-The Bankruptcy and Insolvency Act permits you to defer a maximum of two payments.
+The Bankruptcy and Insolvency Act allows you to defer a maximum of two payments.
 If your proposal falls three payments behind, it will be deemed annulled.
 When a Consumer Proposal is deemed annulled, it means it is no longer in force and your creditors can resume collection action.

-• If you expect your income to decrease for longer than two months, but you feel you can manage a lower payment, there is the option of filing an amended Consumer Proposal.
+• If you expect your income to decrease for longer than two months, but feel you can manage a lower payment, there is the option of filing an amended Consumer Proposal.

 Amendment to an existing Consumer Proposal